Facebook

 The WazirX Hack: A Tangled Web of Blame and Recovery Efforts

-In a dramatic turn of events that has gripped the crypto community, over $230 million was stolen from the India-based cryptocurrency exchange WazirX, leaving the platform and its custody provider, Liminal, entangled in a blame game with no clear resolution in sight.
+The WazirX Heist has gripped the crypto community in a dramatic turn of events, with hackers stealing over $230 million from the India-based cryptocurrency exchange.
+The platform and its custody provider, Liminal, are now locked in a blame game, with no clear resolution in sight.

 Blame Game Between WazirX and Liminal